Invisible on X-ray

 The easy keyed insertion device allows for a tight assembly between the implant and the instrument.

 A 1-3 cm incision is made on the lateral side of the foot in the skin overlying the sinus tarsi.

 Blunt dissection with a hemostat to the level of the joint capsule.

 The Viladot’s Lever is introduced through the sinus tarsi.
 Move the lever slightly dorsal / medial and anterior / posterior to dilate the tarsal canal.

 Once the talus is positioned on the calcaneus, the 1.6mm Guide Wire is introduced into the axis of the sinus tarsi until the wire is felt on the medial aspect of the hindfoot.
 Accurate placement may be confirmed with fluoroscopy.

 INSERTER* / HOLDER PREP FOR TRIALS

-The first Trial Implant is placed over the Guide-wire and seated in the sinus tarsi.
-Hindfoot mobility is assessed and the size may be adjusted accordingly.
+The first Trial Implant is placed over the Guide Wire and seated in the sinus tarsi.
+Hindfoot mobility is assessed, and the size may be adjusted accordingly.
 Correct position of the Trial Implant may be verified by fluoroscopy.
 It is recommended to advance the leading edge of the Trial Implant close to but not past the talonavicular bisection on the AP view.
-The corresponding flat surfaces of the Trial and Inserter handle are aligned parallel to the lateral talar process which is an approximate 45° angle to the fibula and the plantar aspect of the foot on the lateral view
+The corresponding flat surfaces of the Trial and Inserter handle are aligned parallel to the lateral talar process, which is an approximately 45° angle to the fibula and the plantar aspect of the foot on the lateral view.

 INSERTER PREPARATION FOR IMPLANT

-Fig. E Then tightened onto the Internal Holder by turning the bottom knob to engage the Implant.
+Fig. E Then the implant is tightened onto the Internal Holder by turning the bottom knob to engage the Implant.